mehnaazmohiuddin/DesignPattern/README.md

    Other hirarchial structures are . non single cells organisms, having organs, tissue , organizations, File system, Android or html webpage.

+7. Stratergy Pattern.
+    - When we have algorithms that dont users can choose from . then better to put them as stratergies.
+    - Example Serveral Encoding Schemes. / Several Message digest schemes.
+    - Here we can create many types of classes without having to create one for each explicity, we can just change the algo by swithing to new stratergy.
+    - When we dont want to show the user the data of the algorithms.
+8. Decorator pattern.
+   - Its a pattern used when we want to change the skin of the object and not the guts.
+   - its useful when we can add features unknown to us currently, adding functinallity is easy.
+   - cons, the actual object might be very different from the one we started out with.
+With additional features.
+9. Tempalate Pattern.
+  - the parent knows the algorithm.
+The children will do the primitive steps.
 This project also covers a combined small gui , combining many patterns together.